L13/vscode-diff/README.md

 ## What's new in Diff Folders 0.28.0

 - Added `l13Diff.exclude` which replaces `l13Diff.ignore` (depricated).
 Pleae read the description for the new property.
-- Added path segments `**` to `l13Diff.exclude` which allows to exclude complate paths instead of filenames only.
+- Added path segments `**` to `l13Diff.exclude` which allows to exclude complete paths instead of filenames only.
 - Added `l13Diff.useCaseSensitiveFileName` which indicates how file names should be treated.
 - Added `Disable Case Sensitive` and `Enable Case Sensitive` to toggle `l13Diff.useCaseSensitiveFileName`.
-- Added `l13Diff.confirmCaseInsensitiveCompare` for case sensitive compare on a case insensitive file system.
+- Added `l13Diff.confirmCaseInsensitiveCompare` for case insensitive compare on a case sensitive file system.
 - Added `l13Diff.confirmCaseInsensitiveCopy` for case sensitive file copy on a case insensitive file system.
 - Double click on folders in list view opens new Diff Folders panel.
 Works also with ignored files.